crc442/nmake/README.md

 ```

-Mmake provides a `help` command to display all target comments in short form:
+Nmake provides a `help` command to display all target comments in short form:

 ```
-$ alias make=mmake
+$ alias make=nmake
 $ make help

   start      Start the dev server.